Integralist/integralist.co.uk/content/posts/post-mortem-template.md

 e.g.

 - Thing A broke for N hours.
-- Thing B broke and all data for Users C during the incident were lost.
+- Thing B broke and all entered data for User C, during the incident, was lost.

 ### Key Points